 Refugee & Migrant Housing and Women’s Advocacy Practitioner

-We have recruited Christine Whitehorn, an experienced, dynamic and innovative gender and trauma informed advocacy practitioner to join our developing grassroots advocacy team, part time, she will share the position with our current Director Sarah Taal to set up the project.
+Christine Whitehorn, an experienced, dynamic and innovative gender and trauma informed advocacy practitioner is working with our developing grassroots advocacy team, part time, sharing the position with our current Director Sarah Taal.

-The advocate practitioners will be based in Birmingham at the Jericho Foundation for admin and training, will attend our regular Monday drop in advice sessions at Elmwood Church in handsworth, participate at regional and national meetings, do outreach at partner agency offices and conduct home visits where necessary.
+The advocate practitioners are based in Birmingham at the Jericho Foundation for admin and training, they attend our regular Monday drop in advice sessions at Elmwood Church in Handsworth, participate at regional and national meetings, do outreach at partner agency offices and conduct home visits where necessary.

 The Programme Outcomes will: